mrjacobbloom/sb3-theme/README.md

 This is a **work-in-progress**.
 Everything is subject to change.
 Use at your own risk. :package:

 # Installation
-Download the above file called `sb3-theme.js` and insert it into your copy of `horizontal_playground.html` or `vertical_playground.html`.
+The easiest way to play with this right now is to download or clone this repo.
+There's a copy of the Scratch-Blocks repo inside of the `tests` folder, where you can tinker with it.

+If you really want your own copy, download the above file called `sb3-theme.js` and insert it into your copy of `horizontal_playground.html` or `vertical_playground.html`.
 Eventually, I might put this on gh-pages so you can just link it.

 # Examples
 ## blur the repeat block